mozilla/release-blog/_posts/2017-04-17-Dawn-Project-FAQ.md

 ## What will happen to the Aurora branch after Firefox 54 moves to Beta?
 Updates on aurora channel will be disabled on April 18th.
-The desktop and aurora populations will be migrated as described above.
+The desktop and Android aurora populations will be migrated as described above.

 ## What criteria will be used to assess feature readiness to move to Beta?